 Before applying for any licenses, the legal entity of the business will need to be established.
 Learn more about the differences between the sole proprietorship, general partnership, corporation, and Limited Liability Company (LLC).

 State Business Registration

-State Business Registration – All business must register with the New Jersey Division of Revenue and Enterprise Services at least 15 days before opening in the state.
+All businesses must register with the New Jersey Division of Revenue and Enterprise Services at least 15 days before opening in the state.
 To register, file form NJ-REG.
-This registration provides for a state tax identification number that will ensure you receive the proper returns and notices.
+This registration provides for a state tax identification number and signing up for other relevant taxes.

-Business License – In addition to the state business license, many cities also require businesses to be licensed in order to operate.
+In addition to the state business license, many businesses need to be licensed at the local level in order to operate.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

 Jersey City – A few types of businesses operating within city limits will need to obtain a business license.
 Auto repair shops, tow trucks, and food establishments are a few of the businesses that need to get a license.

 Patterson – All businesses will need to get a city business license.
 In addition, several types of businesses will also need to obtain a special license in order to operate.

 The cost of business licenses varies on location and the type of business.

 Zoning – Depending on the location of the business, it’s important to verify whether the business needs an occupancy permit or has specific zoning regulations to follow.
 Depending on city requirements, home-based businesses may need to apply for a home occupation permit.

 Building Permit – A building permit may be needed from the city or county building and planning department if there is any construction or renovations to a facility.